Richard Leiper KC

 “He is widely identified by peers as an impressive advocate who is formidable in cross-examination.
 He has a very broad employment practice, with particular expertise in difficult restrictive covenant issues and high-profile discrimination claims.

 Strengths: ‘An excellent mind, an accomplished cross-examiner and a master of equal pay issues.’
-‘The leading junior at the Employment Bar without doubt – he is a QC in a junior’s clothing.’”
+‘The leading junior at the Employment Bar without doubt – he is a KC in a junior’s clothing.’”

 For the second consecutive year, Richard was the only “starred junior” in Employment Law.
 Chambers and Partners